-Your Cambridge CRSid (Common Registration Service identifier) is a login name issued by the University Computing Service and used to identify you on any computing system managed by the University Computing Service, including Raven, Hermes and Desktop Services.
+Your Cambridge CRSid (Common Registration Scheme identifier) is a login name issued by the University Information Services (UIS) and used to identify you on any computing system managed by the UIS, including Raven, Hermes and Desktop Services.
 It is also used as a login name on many computing systems managed by other University Institutions.
 In particular, the CRSid forms part of your standard Cambridge @cam email address.

 You can find out what your CRSid (and therefore your @cam address) will be before you arrive in Cambridge, but you will not be able to read your @cam email until you have collected your passwords.

 - Postgraduates: If you are a new (to Cambridge) postgraduate student you can find out what your CRSid and email address will be, usually within a couple of weeks of receiving an offer.
 You will be asked for your Board of Graduate Studies admissions number which is quoted on all correspondence from the Board, and your surname.
 If your application was not processed through the Board of Graduate Studies, or is still in the process of being approved, or your College has not yet been finalised, you will not (yet) be able to use this mechanism.
 Postgraduate students who were previously undergraduates at Cambridge will retain their CRSids and email addresses.

 - Undergraduates: You will be sent an email containing instructions about collecting your CRSid and email address in late August.